DavidMercier/PopIn/doc/models.rst

 Weibull-type distribution
 #################################

-The cumulative Weibull distribution function with 2 parameters :math:`(\lambda, m)` is a continuous probability distribution and is often used to describe particle size distributions and in survival or failure analysis [#Weibull_1951]_.
+The `cumulative Weibull distribution function <https://en.wikipedia.org/wiki/Weibull_distribution>`_ with 2 parameters :math:`(\lambda, m)` is a continuous probability distribution and is often used in the description of particle size distribution and in survival or failure analysis [#Weibull_1951]_.

     .. math:: V\left(x, \lambda, m\right) = exp\left(\left(\frac{x}{\lambda}\right)^m\right)
             :label: Weibull_mortality